DublikuntMux/NClient/README.md

 # NClient

-Dublikunt Max app to see nhentai.net website from modern android app written on kotlin.
+Dublikunt Max app to see nhentai.net website from modern android app written on java.

 ## Features